fogfish/semantic/doc/datatype.md

 ## Primitive Data Types

-The knowledge statements contains a scalar objects -- literals.
-Literals are either language-tagged string `rdf:langString` or _type-safe_ values `xsd:string` containing a reference to data-type.
+Knowledge statements contain scalar objects -- literals.
+Literals are either language-tagged string `rdf:langString` or _type-safe_ values containing a reference to data-type (e.g. `xsd:string`).
 This section defines data-types supported by the library, its mapping to Erlang native types and relation to existed schema(s) and ontologies.

 ### binary